GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
+> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
 >
-> ~ *Alan Perlis*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts